infinitymdm/.dev/content/blog/papers/charlib/background.md

 - You should be aware of [hardware descriptons languages (aka HDL)](https://en.wikipedia.org/wiki/Hardware_description_language) such as verilog or VHDL (but don't worry, we won't be working with any code here)

+There's a lot of technical stuff listed there, but don't be intimidated.
+Even if you aren't super familiar with some of these concepts, I'd encourage you to read on anyways.
+If you find yourself getting confused, take a step back and review.
+I've tried to provide helpful links up above.
+As always, if you have questions you can [send me an email](mailto:me@infinitymdm.dev?subject=Question%20about%20CharLib).

 Now that that's out of the way...

 ## Let's start with a bit of background